zotonic/zotonic/doc/ref/cli/index.rst

 ``zotonic status``
   List all sites on the running Zotonic instance and their current status.

+``zotonic configfile``
+  List all config files used for Zotonic.

+``zotonic configtest``
+  Read all config files and check if they are syntactically correct.

 ``zotonic rpc``
   Send an RPC request to the running Zotonic instance.
 Example: `zotonic rpc "zotonic ping"`